Antenna

 If this is a tuple, the values are assumed to specify the range of values used for zenith angles (in degrees)

-If this is a scaler value, the fields are calculated only for the single specified zenith angle (in degrees)
+If this is a scalar value, the field power is calculated only for the single specified zenith angle (in degrees)

-phi (list, tuple, numpy array, scaler, or None) –
+phi (list, tuple, NumPy array, scalar, or None) –

-If this is a list or numpy array, it specifies the azimuth angles (in degrees) used to calculate the fields.
+If this is a list or NumPy array, it specifies the azimuth angles (in degrees) used to calculate the field powers.

 If this is a tuple, the values are assumed to specify the range of values used for azimuth angles (in degrees)

-If this is a scaler value, the fields are calculated only for the single specified azimuth angle (in degrees)
+If this is a scalar value, the field power is calculated only for the single specified azimuth angle (in degrees)

 - Returns: